Christ Church

 The Anglicans, a worldwide branch of the Protestant church led by the Archbishop of Canterbury, built their first church in the Holy Land in Jerusalem (1841).

 The church in Nazareth was the second Anglican church in the Holy Land.
 This church was built upon the initiative of English sailors.
 It was dedicated by King Edward VII in 1862 while visiting Nazareth.
-It was completed in 1871, as seen on the stone tablet on the right.
+It was completed in 1871, as seen on the stone tablet.

-A photo from the 19th C is seen in the photo below.
+A photo from the 19th century is seen in the photo below.

 The Episcopal Christ high school was established in 1851 by Anglican missionaries of the British Church Missionary Society.
 It initially resided in the Christ church and later expanded to parts of St. Margaret’s Guest House on a hill above Nazareth.